-Tauroursodeoxycholic Acid, more commonly referred to as TUDCA, has seen massive adoption throughout the supplement industry in recent years.
+Tauroursodeoxycholic Acid, more commonly referred to as TUDCA, has seen massive adoption throughout the world of supplements in recent years.

 What Is TUDCA?

 TUDCA is a water-soluble bile salt formed by a combination of Ursodeoxycholic Acid and Taurine.
-Chemically, it looks like this:

 Interestingly, research indicates that TUDCA supplementation increases Ursodeoxycholic Acid levels more than Ursodeoxycholic Acid alone.